 On August 7, 2015, we entered into a Second Global Amendment and Restatement Agreement (the "2015 GARA") providing for the amendment and restatement of our former senior credit facility and certain related credit documents (this amended and restated senior secured credit facility agreement is herein referred to as the "Facility Agreement").
 The indebtedness under the Facility Agreement is scheduled to mature in December 2022.
-As of March 31, 2016, we had fully drawn all funds available under the Facility Agreement, and the principal amount outstanding was \$575.8 million.
+As of September 30, 2016, we had fully drawn all funds available under the Facility Agreement and the principal amount outstanding was \$559.4 million.
 Semi-annual principal repayments began in December 2014.
-See Note 3: Long-Term Debt and Other Financing Arrangements in our Consolidated Financial Statements in Part II, Item 8 of our 2015 Annual Report for a complete description of our Facility Agreement.

 The Facility Agreement contains customary events of default and requires that we satisfy various financial and non-financial covenants.
 Pursuant to the terms of the Facility Agreement, we may cure noncompliance with certain financial covenants through Equity Cure Contributions (as described below) through a date as late as June 2019.
-If we violate any of these covenants and are unable to obtain a sufficient Equity Cure Contribution or a waiver, we would be in default under the Facility Agreement, and the lenders could accelerate payment of the indebtedness.
+If we were to violate any of these covenants and were unable to obtain a sufficient Equity Cure Contribution or a waiver, we would be in default under the Facility Agreement, and the lenders could accelerate payment of the indebtedness.
 The acceleration of our indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-acceleration provisions.
-As of March 31, 2016, we were in compliance with respect to the covenants of the Facility Agreement.
+As of September 30, 2016, we were in compliance with respect to the covenants of the Facility Agreement.

 The compliance calculations of the financial covenants of the Facility Agreement permit inclusion of certain cash funds contributed to us from the issuance of our common stock and/or subordinated indebtedness.
-We refer to these funds as "Equity Cure Contributions," and we may obtain them to achieve compliance with financial covenants, subject to the conditions set forth in the Facility Agreement.
+We refer to these funds as "Equity Cure Contributions," and we use them to achieve compliance with financial covenants, subject to the conditions set forth in the Facility Agreement.
 Each Equity Cure Contribution must be in a minimum amount of \$10 million for each measurement period or in the aggregate for all periods until the date that such funding is no longer allowed by the Facility Agreement.
-In August 2015 and February 2016, we drew \$15 million and \$6.5 million, respectively, under the August 2015 Terrapin Agreement.
-We used a portion of these funds as an Equity Cure Contribution under the Facility Agreement in the calculation of our compliance with financial covenants for the measurement period ended December 31, 2015.
+In August 2015, February 2016 and June 2016, we drew \$15 million, \$6.5 million and \$22 million, respectively, under the August 2015 Terrapin Agreement.
+We used these funds as Equity Cure Contributions under the Facility Agreement in the calculation of our compliance with financial covenants for the measurement periods ended December 31, 2015 and June 30, 2016.
+We anticipate continuing to use Equity Cure Contributions to maintain compliance with certain financial covenants under the Facility Agreement periods ending December 31, 2016 and June 30, 2017, including, but not limited to, the remaining amounts available under the August 2015 Terrapin Agreement.

 The Facility Agreement requires that we maintain a total of \$37.9 million in a debt service reserve account that is pledged to secure all of our obligations under the Facility Agreement.
 We may use these funds only to make principal and interest payments under the Facility Agreement.
-As of March 31, 2016, the balance in the debt service reserve account, which was established with the proceeds of the loan agreement with Thermo discussed below, was \$37.9 million and classified as restricted cash on our condensed consolidated balance sheets.
+As of September 30, 2016, the balance in the debt service reserve account, which was established with the proceeds of the loan agreement with Thermo discussed below, was \$38.0 million and classified as restricted cash on our condensed consolidated balance sheets.